-Our purpose is to bring together departments and agencies within each locality to deliver actions and opportunities that will bring the new vision to life and encourage more of us to be part of it - helping us become a Brilliant Civil Service.
+Our purpose is to bring together departments and agencies within each locality to deliver actions and opportunities that will bring the new vision to life and encourage more of us to be part of it - helping us become A Brilliant Civil Service.

-Through better participation the Civil Service will achieve the cultural shift needed to turn vision into reality and our role is to be a catalyst in that process.
+Through better participation, the Civil Service will achieve the cultural shift needed to turn vision into reality and our role is to be a catalyst in that process.